LacledesLAN/README.1ST/GameServers/DockerAndGameServers.md

 ### Build Stock Images

-Start with a image containing the stock game server then build derivative "flavors" that build from it using `FROM`.
+Start with an image containing the stock game server then build derivative "flavors" that build from it using `FROM`.

 * Docker's underlying "Copy on Write" technology means *all* downstream images will share the same stock image - saving storage space and transportation bandwidth.
 * When troubleshooting admins can quickly determine if the issue lies in the stock image or the derived image.